Note: This post has been updated after continuing this project for 3 years.

 Like many, I used to kick, kip and flail my legs while doing pull ups.
 This past month has taught me that correct pull up technique requires conscious use of the legs.

 Have you ever seen a fish flopping at the end of a fishing line as it’s pulled from the water?
 The energy of the fish flows up the line to the rod and into the arms of the fisherman.
 The same thing happens when you move your legs while doing pull ups.
 As your legs move it changes how your upper body is working through the move.
+A good trick to use is to keep your hamstrings and glutes engaged through out the pull up sort of like at the top of a bridge or dead lift.
+This will remove a lot of lower body momentum and add extra workload to the upper body.

 In some cases the use of the legs is done on purpose like with a kipping pull up.
 However, if you’re not kipping be sure to lock those gams in place and not let them move one tiny bit.